 The goal of CJPRI's Research in Brief Series is to highlight key findings and policy issues from research projects the institute has supported.
-The briefs are written in an easy-to-follow language; are short and to-the-point; and are intended to be useful for criminal justice practitioners, policymakers, and citizens.

 2012 Portland Criminal Justice Survey - A survey of 2,461 Portland residents representing 40 neighborhood areas.
 Addresses and neighborhoods were randomly chosen to receive a mail-in survey (mailing started May 7 to June 4, 2012 by CJPRI staff)

 - Public Perceptions Regarding Use of Force by Police in Portland, Oregon?

 - Crime in the News: How do People Feel About Crime Reporting in Portland, Oregon?